 Both qualifying exigency leave and military caregiver leave may be taken on an intermittent basis or on a reduced leave schedule basis.
 In addition, an employer may require that an employee’s request for either type of military family leave be supported by a certification completed by an authorized health care provider.

-For more information about FMLA, check out the Understanding FMLA Toolkit.
+For more information about FMLA, check out our blog on FMLA.

 Contact us at firstname.lastname@example.org or (801) 443-1090 if you have any questions about USERRA for FMLA.